Here I am again for the second and last part of the top ten video game urban legends.

-While it is obviously unknown who started such a rumour, it is worth noting that Sony’s advertising campaign was all about PlayStation 2 being the most powerful gaming console ever created.
+While it is obviously unknown who started such a rumor, it is worth noting that Sony’s advertising campaign was all about PlayStation 2 being the most powerful gaming console ever created.

 I am not going to speculate, but such a hoax was definitely well-timed, given that – according to Wikipedia – we are talking about the best-selling video game console of all time…

-My dad and his friends often – and hilariously – recall how any storekeeper leveraged the rumour to talk gamers into purchasing a PlayStation 2.
+My dad and his friends often – and hilariously – recall how any storekeeper leveraged the rumor to talk gamers into purchasing a PlayStation 2.

 It was like:

 Storekeeper: “Are you kidding me?
 Saddam Hussein bought 10000 units in order to build a nuclear weapon!”